swatirajesh277/ip/docs/README.md

 Sorts the tasks based on deadline and time.
 Use this command to see which task/event is due in an orderly manner.

-# Searching and Viewing Tasks ིྀི
+# Searching and Viewing Tasks 𐙚

 You can view and search your tasks in CherryBot using the following commands: